citp/privacy-policy-historical/d/dd/ddi/ddiworld.com.md

 Some of our third party business service providers (e.g., aggregate traffic analytic services such as Google Analytics, search engines and live help chat) use cookies on our site.
 We have no access to or control over these cookies.

 Our third party business service provider does not associate a user's search activity with his/her ad click history.
 The information collected is only in aggregate form and is not tied to any personal information.
 Users who don't want to participate in tracking activities can not accept this cookie by setting their Internet browser user preferences.
 These users will simply not be included in our conversion tracking statistics.

-We partner with a third party ad network to either display advertising on our Web site or to manage our advertising on other sites.
-Our ad network partner uses cookies and Web beacons to collect non-personally identifiable information about your activities on this and other Web sites to provide you targeted advertising based upon your interests.
-If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [here](http://preferences-mgr.truste.com/).
-Please note this does not opt you out of being served advertising.
-You will continue to receive generic ads.

 This Privacy Statement covers the use of cookies by the Sites and does not cover the use of cookies by any third parties.

 ###  Tracking Technologies

-Technologies such as cookies, beacons, tags, and scripts are used by DDI and our marketing partners on some of our sites.
+Technologies such as cookies or similar technologies are used by DDI and our marketing partners on some of our sites.
 These technologies are used in analyzing trends, storing user name and password so that you do not have to enter it each time you visit the site, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 ###  Local Storage – HTML 5/Flash Cookies